SantiLopBla/SantiLopBla/README.md

 <div align="center">

-I’m open to opportunities in data science and analytics — and actively pursuing the **Databricks Student Fellows Program**.
+I’m open to opportunities in data science and analytics.
 Feel free to reach out.

 <br>